johnbillion/wp-crontrol/RELEASING.md

 1. If this is a non-patch release, manually delete any [unused patch and minor milestones on GitHub](https://github.com/johnbillion/wp-crontrol/milestones).
 1. Resolve relevant threads on [the plugin's support forums](https://wordpress.org/support/plugin/wp-crontrol/).

-## Asset Updates

-Assets such as screenshots and banners are stored in the `.wordpress-org` directory.
-These get deployed as part of the automated release process too.

-In order to deploy only changes to assets and the readme file, push the change to the `deploy` branch.
-This allows for the "Tested up to" value to be bumped as well as assets to be updated in between releases.
-Changes to files other than assets and the readme file will be ignored.